SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 ## Fluentd File-Based Buffer

-By default, we use the in-memory buffer for the Fluentd buffer, however for production environments we recommend you use the file-based buffer instead.
+Starting with `v2.0.0` we're using file-based buffer for Fluentd instead of less reliable in-memory buffer.

 The buffer configuration can be set in the `values.yaml` file under the `fluentd` key as follows: